coding-to-music/grafana-monitoring-elastic-tick-kafka-ksql-c3-prometheus/README.md

 # dvl - list volumes
 # dvrm - here you need to pass volume id in order to delete it
 # dvp - remove all dangling volumes
-# dvi - here you need to pass volumeid in order to see it's details
+# dvi - here you need to pass volumeid in order to see its details

 # Docker-Compose
 alias dcv="docker-compose -v"